ayrusme/auth/README.md

 This repository contains all the backend files required for Project Astrix

-## Installing MySQL
----
-TODO

 ## Installing Project Astrix
 ---
 This project uses a virtual environment to manage all dependencies.

 ### Prerequisites:
-* Linux ( Preferably Ubuntu )
+* Linux ( Ubuntu, CentOS, RHEL )
 * Python 3.6
 * pipenv